slettli/convertabot/README.md

 ## Usage

-Convertabot will attempt to automatically detect and convert supported units:
+Convertabot will attempt to automatically detect and convert supported units, for a maximum of three conversions from a single message:
 ```
 American chatter:
 I just love myself some 35 pounds in this 94f weather!